fengyuanchen/viewerjs/README.md

   - Available built-in keys: "zoomIn", "zoomOut", "oneToOne", "reset", "prev", "play", "next", "rotateLeft", "rotateRight", "flipHorizontal", "flipVertical".
   - Available built-in sizes: "small", "medium" (default) and "large".

-Specify the visibility and layout of the toolbar its buttons.
+Specify the visibility and layout of the toolbar and its buttons.

 For example, `toolbar: 4` equals to: